How to pick YOUR wedding photographer

 But don’t take anything for granted; if you know what you want tell your photographer.
 And they’ll either say that fits into their style or it doesn’t.
 Either approach is fine.
 Not every photographer is going to be right for you.

 Let’s talk about Packages.
 I’d always suggest you view packages as a guideline; they’re there to show you what you could get for particular prices.
-If you like a photographer and their work but don’t think any of their packages suit your wedding that’s fine; just tell them how much you love their work and can they create something for you.
+If you like a photographer and their work but don’t think any of their packages suit your wedding that’s fine; just tell them how much you love their work, tell them your budget and can they create something for you.
 Photographers will happily build bespoke packages for couples who really want them to photograph their wedding.

 Packages can also be used as upscaling techniques.
 There to make certain price points look more attractive.
 Again, the importance of meeting your photographer and speaking with them will negate this.
 You’ll be able to tell whether you have a connection with them or whether you feel they’re simply trying to sell you something.